 My entanglement with poetry developed in late teens, when almost everyone I knew or wanted to know, wrote poetry.
 It felt like everyone was writing poetry but I see now that we were self-selecting.
 I noticed others because I was a poet myself.
 I remember two girls passed by in the street, talking about poetry, while I and another poet passed by in the other direction.
 I really wanted to know those girls.

 By now I was buying my own books.
 Chinese poetry in translation, Poems of the Late T’ang and Catullus from Latin were my earliest influences.
 I have given Catullus as a gift and re-bought three times, I think.
 My copy of Poems of the Late T’ang, translated by A.C.
 Graham, is in tatters.
 I read all of Joyce and loved his poetry too.
-Of course, no little part was played by the school curriculum, for example the poetry in Soundings, which you can now read online.
+Of course, no little part was played by the school curriculum, for example the poetry in Soundings, edited by Augustine Martin.

 As for short stories, the ones I remember from our high school syllabus are The Confirmation Suit by Brendan Behan and Occurrence at Owl Creek Bridge by Ambrose Bierce, which I still think of as my favourite ever.
 There were others, Mary Lavin, Frank O’Connor, O Henry, Saki and Liam O’Flaherty come to mind.
 From the library I loved the collection The Magic Barrel by Bernard Malamud and the Salinger collections.